Installation and Setup

 - openssl as SSL fallback

-With AI Gateway (Optional)
+# With AI Gateway

-INSTALL_GATEWAY=true bash ./scripts/setup.shAdditionally installs:
+INSTALL_GATEWAY=true bash ./scripts/setup.shThe --with-apisix flag additionally installs:

 - apisix API gateway